-EERE anticipates making awards that will run up to 48 months in length.
-Project continuation will be contingent upon satisfactory performance and go/no-go decision review.
+Note: Project continuation will be contingent upon satisfactory performance and go/no-go decision for projects selected under Topid Area 2.
 At the go/no-go decision points, EERE will evaluate project performance, project schedule adherence, meeting milestone objectives, compliance with reporting requirements, and overall contribution to the program goals and objectives.
 As a result of this evaluation, EERE will make a determination to continue the project, re-direct the project, or discontinue funding the project.